RBVI/stringApp/doc_automation.md

 `string disease query`

-The disease query retrieves a STRING network for the top-N human proteins associated with the queried disease in the DISEASES database.
+The disease query retrieves a STRING network for the top-N human proteins associated with the queried disease in the [DISEASES](https://diseases.jensenlab.org/) database.
 DISEASES is a weekly updated web resource that integrates evidence on disease-gene associations from automatic text mining, manually curated literature, cancer mutation data, and genome-wide association studies.
-STRING is a database of known and predicted protein interactions for thousands of organisms, which are integrated from several sources, scored, and transferred across orthologs.
-The network includes both physical interactions and functional associations.
+[STRING](https://string-db.org/) is a database of known and predicted protein interactions for thousands of organisms, which are integrated from several sources, scored, and transferred across orthologs.

 ### Arguments